ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Multi-View Ensemble Architecture

 \subsection{Theoretical Foundation}

 By Condorcet's jury theorem, if each view has error rate $p < 0.5$ and errors are independent, the ensemble error decreases exponentially with $K$ (formalized in Theorem~\ref{thm:ensemble}).
 Independence is maximized by diverse projection strategies: views cycle through target-aware, random, and calibrated projections.
-Empirically, 7 views provide the best accuracy--cost trade-off, reducing error by 2--3$\times$ compared to a single view.
+Empirically, 7 views provide the best accuracy--cost trade-off, reducing error by up to $\sim$3$\times$ compared to a single view (dataset-dependent; Section~\ref{sec:experiments}).